August 7, 2018

 Full pre-registration was passed in March 2018 and will go into effect on July 1, 2019.

-N/A. Washington is an "All-Mail Voting" state so there are no polling places.
+Washington is an "All-Mail Voting" state so there are no polling places except for one voting center per county.
 Voters should make sure their address on file is current so they will receive their ballot.

 ID required to vote?

-YES.
-Voters wishing to vote in-person must provide a Photo ID: a Washington driver’s license or state ID card, a student ID card, a tribal ID card, or an employer ID card.
+ID REQUESTED.
+Voters wishing to vote in-person will be asked to provide a Photo ID: a Washington driver’s license or non-Driver state ID card, a student ID card, a tribal ID card, or an employer ID card.

-Voters who don’t have a photo ID may vote a provisional ballot which will count if the signature on their ballot declaration matches the signature on their voter registration record.
+Voters who cannot provide ID may vote a provisional ballot which will count if the signature on their ballot declaration matches the signature on their voter registration record.

 Vote-by-Mail has replaced Absentee Voting.
 See VOTE-BY-MAIL for more information.